SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   - How many clusters contain only one sequence?
   - Observe the cumulative sequence proportion by cluster size
   - Observe cluster sharing between samples through hierarchical clustering tree

-* Remove chimera - `FROGS Remove chimera`
-  - What proportion of clusters were kept in this step?

 * Filters OTUs on several criteria. - `FROGS Filters`
   - Eliminate OTUs with a low number of sequences (abundance < 10) and keep OTUs present in at least two samples.
   - How many OTUs were removed in this step?